jasondahmen/inkplate6CalendarAndWeather/README.md

       - I downloaded this:(https://dl.espressif.com/dl/idf-installer/esp-idf-tools-setup-online-2.24.exe) to push my first esphome via USB, after that all code was pushed wirelessly
     - I have a cert on my Home Assistant box so setup was easy, unfortunately I do not know the work around method for http.
 Please do this on your own.
   - Integrations
     - CHANGE THE TEMPLATES YAML if you are using a different integration.
-TEST with "Developer tools" -> "Services" -> weather.get_forecasts
+    - TEST with "Developer tools" -> "Services" -> weather.get_forecasts
+    - TEST with "Developer tools" -> "Services" -> calendar.get_events

     - OpenWeatherMap
       - I have the "OpenWeatherMap" integration setup for "onecall_hourly"
     - Meteorologisk institutt (Met.no) DOUBLE CHECK name could be different
       - weather.home OR weather.forecast_home
+    - Google Calendar
+      - calendar.ENTITY
   - Fonts
     - You will need download "Helvetica.ttf" and "materialdesignicons-webfont.tff" (case sensitivity matters for the code) and store them on with your ESPHome folder within Home Assistant
   - Knowledge